-'Enough is enough' - Democrats call for Iowa caucus recanvass
+Top Democrat calls for audit of Iowa caucuses as problems delay final tally

 “Luckily for us we had a series of backup plans in place and, given the situation or any particular scenario, we had a backup plan,” Forgey added.

-“We’re certainly looking at what the best path forward is at this point, which backup plan would be most reliable, most secure and that our Democrats can feel confident in,” Forgey said.

-Reporting by Amanda Becker and Doina Chiacu; Additional reporting by Michael Martina; Editing by Chizu Nomiyama and Bill Berkrot
+Reporting by Amanda Becker in Washington and Michael Martina in New Hampshire; additional reporting by Doina Chiacu; Editing by Chizu Nomiyama, Bill Berkrot and Cynthia Osterman